yogidevendra/docs/docs/dtgateway_security.md

 they can be used in Gateway as well.

 PAM is implemented in C language and has a C API.
-JPam is a Java PAM bridge that uses JNI to interace with PAM.
-It is available at [JPAM website](http://jpam.sourceforge.net/) and the wesite also has detailed documentation on how to install and set it up.
+JPam is a Java PAM bridge that uses JNI to interface with PAM.
+It is available at [JPAM website](http://jpam.sourceforge.net/) and the website also has detailed documentation on how to install and set it up.
 JPam has a JAAS login module and hence can be used in Gateway via JAAS.
 Note that any other PAM implementation can be used as long as a JAAS login module is available.

 To enable JPAM follow the JAAS configuration steps described above with the following specific details.